• People who have one or more close friendships appear to be happier.

 |In conclusion, it’s not complicated.
 Close friendships don’t come free.
 But we can cut corners.
 One of the short cuts to genuine friendship is plain old kindness, which leads to the next “habit of happy people,” caring.|

-Parallels Between the Science and Philosophy of Happiness
+Parallels Between Modern Science and Ancient wisdom

 Confucius hints at the intimate relation between friendship and happiness in the opening lines of the Analects, the earliest record of his sayings: